Some posts contain affiliate links. This means I may earn a small commission if you click through and make a purchase, at no extra cost to yourself.

 - Don’t pay for things you don’t need to such as toll roads.

 I’m sure there are many, many, more frugal living tips out there, from the simple to the much more extreme, but hopefully there are some in there that you find useful.
 Do you have any other tips for frugal living that help save money?

-For more money saving tips check out this great post from Rice Cakes And Raisins for 10 more ways to save money.
+Still looking for more?
+Try this post from Rice Cakes And Raisins for 10 more ways to save money.